 Requirements Recommendations

 Total number of requirements and 0 0

-recommendations made at this inspection U J
+recommendations made at this inspection U U

 This inspection resulted in no requirements or recommendations being made.
-Findings of the inspection were discussed with the manager Caroline Smyth, and the operational manager, as part of the inspection process and can be found in the main body of the report.
+Findings of the inspection were discussed with Jennifer Hall, registered person/manager, a company director, and the management team, as part of the inspection process and can be found in the main body of the report.